 My kind of place.

 The nearly pancake flat 65k (40 mile) ride went off without much of a hitch with two rather significant exceptions: the wind in West Flanders is no joke, it is brutal; and getting stopped by a rather large ship entering the canal added a good half an hour or so to the ride time.

 Despite these painful impediments, the ride to Damme took just a few minutes longer than planned, but it was enough of a delay that when I arrived, there was quite a crowd at the café.
-I pondered searching out another establishment, but there really are not a ton of options in Damme, and I really wanted to try the beer.
+I pondered searching for another establishment, but there are not many other options in Damme, and I really wanted to try the beer.

 As luck would have it, there was a table with three cyclists who were just sitting down, and since they could see that I was both alone and likely to pass out at any minute from hunger, they mercifully asked me to join them.